7th Heaven (TV series): Critical reception

-According to one critic, "the sappiness and sanctimony of the characters often made the moral lessons impossible to swallow".
-Also, the show is said to show an obsession with premarital sex.
-In this regard, the parents and the oldest son Matt sometimes depict a sense of ownership of the sexuality of their daughters (respective sisters) Lucy and Mary, by threatening potential romantic interests or negotiating their daughters' romantic rights.
+According to Frey, "the sappiness and sanctimony of the characters often made the moral lessons impossible to swallow".
+Also, the show is claimed to show an obsession with premarital sex.
+In this regard, the parents (and eldest son Matt) sometimes depict a sense of ownership over the sexuality of Lucy and Mary by threatening potential romantic interests or negotiating their Lucy and Mary's romantic rights.

 U.S. ratings

-7th Heaven was the most watched TV series ever on the WB.
+7th Heaven was one of the first major hits for the WB and would go on to become the most watched TV series ever on the network.
+While the first season had modest success with around 3 million viewers, the later seasons often averaged 5 to 7 million viewers.
 It holds the record for the WB's most watched hour at 12.5 million viewers, on February 8, 1999; 19 of the WB's 20 most watched hours were from 7th Heaven.
 On May 8, 2006, it was watched by 7.56 million viewers, the highest rating for the WB since January 2005.
 When the show moved to the CW, ratings dropped.
 Possible reasons for the decline include an aired "Countdown to Goodbye" ad campaign for the last six months of the 2005–06 season, which promoted it as the final season ever; though the CW announced the series' unexpected renewal, it didn't promote the new season strongly via billboards, bus stops, magazine or on-air promos.
 Lastly, the network moved 7th Heaven from its long-established Monday night slot to Sunday nights, causing ratings to drop further.
 The series had a season average of just 3.3 million on the new network, losing 36% of the previous year's audience.
 It was the third most watched scripted show on the CW.
 Overall, it was the seventh most watched show.